Governance That Drives AI From Pilot to Reality — with Atlan + Snowflake. Watch Now →

 • Level 3: Atlan targets the most popular, most queried, and most expensive assets using asset popularity metrics, such as assets with the most number of queries, users, and Snowflake credits.

 This article covered the numerous aspects of Snowflake costs, typical causes of high expenses, and methodologies for cost optimization.
-You also learned about using Snowflake’s native tools and external tools like Atlan to optimize Snowflake costs.
+We also looked at using Snowflake’s native tools and external tools like Atlan to optimize Snowflake costs.

 Atlan’s multi-layered cost optimization strategy uses end-to-end lineage and popularity metrics to identify and deprecate less frequently used and unused data assets, resulting in considerable cost savings.